-Following on with the Four Critical Design Factors to consider when building an IoT project for the enterprise, this article addresses the third pillar of Chain of Custody.
+Following on with the Four Critical Design Factors to consider when building an IoT project for the enterprise, this article addresses the third pillar, Chain of Custody.
 The first pillar of Identity and second pillar of Time have been discussed previously.
 As a reminder, these three pillars must be built atop a solid Foundation of Trust for the project to succeed.

 The need to process and analyze large amounts of data is neither new nor unique to Enterprise IoT.
-What is significantly more challenging to handle within an IoT system though is the wide variety and sheer number of devices sending data as well as the myriad paths the data may traverse on its way to the system of record.
-Reliable Chain of Custody – where did the data come from, who handled it, who altered it (and what changed), and when exactly did all of this occur – is critical to ensuring the Enterprise system of record contains clean data for driving insights and actions.
+What is significantly more challenging to handle within an industrial IoT system though is the wide variety and sheer number of devices and networks sending data as well as the myriad paths the data may traverse on its way to the system of record.
+Reliable Chain of Custody – where did the data come from, who handled it, who altered it (and what changed), and when exactly did all of this occur – is critical to ensuring the Enterprise system of record contains clean and secure data for driving insights and actions.

-Furthermore, without Chain of Custody, you can’t track back bugs to specific versions of software or hardware, so it is more difficult do the forensic work when things go wrong.
+Furthermore, without a Chain of Custody, you can’t track back bugs to specific versions of software or hardware, so it is more difficult to do the forensic work when things go wrong.
 A proper Chain of Custody let’s you look at populations of devices and figure out statistical probabilities to decide whether you should do a physical recall, send a recall notice to existing owners, or handle cases individually as you receive support calls.
-Support for a reliable Chain of Custody often makes the difference between an IoT system that generates significant value for an organization and one that simply generates increased operational complexity.
+Support for a reliable Chain of Custody often makes the difference between an internet of things system that generates significant value for an organization and one that simply generates increased operational complexity.

 From Purpose-built to Integrated Systems